llcollett/llcollett/README.md

-- 👋 Hi, I’m @llcollett
+- 👋 Hi, I’m Laura.
-- 👀 I’m interested in cycling and coding
+- 👀 I’m interested in cycling and coding.
 - 🌱 I’m currently on Front End Developer Path on Codecademy and also keen to revise Python for Data Science.
 - 💞️ I’m not much a fan of collaboration. 🙃